 The Kababayan Learning Community (Filipino for "countryman") is a transfer and community support group with the goal of increasing proficiency in English skills for success in college, work and life.
 It is open to all students and focuses on the Filipino and Filipino American student experience.
 By using culturally appropriate texts - about the Filipino and Filipino American experience - the Kababayan Learning Community instructors, tutors and mentors generate lively and timely discussions about the students themselves and the community around them, making the students' coursework "come alive" and providing a solid foundation for their academic success.

 Students in Kababayan receive counseling assistance, tutoring and supplemental instruction.
 They are connected to professional and peer mentors who assist them in achieving academic success and transferring to other colleges and universities.
 Students also engage in extracurricular activities, including art, music and literary events, college tours, and community functions to foster a sense of community within Kababayan.

-The Kababayan Learning Community offers English 104 – Applied English Skills for Cultural Production, a unique year-long course for students to write, edit, produce, and perform an annual “Pilipino Cultural Night,” an evening of acting, singing and dancing that celebrates the Filipino and Filipino American experience.
+The Kababayan Learning Community offers English 103 & 104 - Applied English Skills for Cultural Production, a unique two semester opportunity for students to write, edit, produce, and perform an annual "Pilipino Cultural Night," an evening of acting, singing and dancing that celebrates the Filipino and Filipino American experience.
 Other courses include Filipino, reading, literature, history, music and sociology.

-For more information, please contact Liza Erpelo, Kababayan Coordinator and English instructor, by telephone at (650) 738-4119 or by email at email@example.com, or visit the Kababayan Learning Community web page at www.skylinecollege.edu/kababayan.
+For more information, please contact Dr. Liza Erpelo, Kababayan Learning Community Coordinator Coordinator and English Professor, by telephone at (650) 738-4119 or by email at email@example.com, or visit the Kababayan Learning Community web page at https://skylinecollege.edu/kababayan.